daltyboy11/daltyboy11.github.io/_posts/2020-09-05-diffing-spark-datasets.md

 +-------+------------+--------------------+-------+------------+--------------------+-------+------------+---------------+
 ```

-We can write this dataframe to a human readable file for future debugging.
-If
+We can write this dataframe to a human readable file for further debugging.
+Now
-our output comparison applicaation writes three empty files you can be confident
-your refactor preserved correctness.
+we have three output files to show us any incorrect output of Job B.

 ## Conclusion
 The sample code demonstrates how one can use spark to compare two data sets that
-you expect to be identical, and also help you debug if they're not.
+you expect to be identical and also help you debug them if they're not.

 Spark has a vast and powerful API.
-If I missed a useful function or if you see
+If Spark provides a handy function for this
-an obvious way the code could be improved then please let me know!
+use case or you see an obvious way the code can be improved then please let me
+know!

 You can find the runnable sample code in this [github
 repository](https://github.com/daltyboy11/SparkDataFrameDiffDemo/blob/master/src/main/scala/Main.scala).